cecat/yamcam/README.md

 CeC
 July 2024

-# This is under development - not even a beta yet

-### ...nothing to see here...

 ---

-Use the YAMNet sound model to characterize sound using  microphones on remote cameras It's not recording to keep anything, just taking 5s samples periodically and classifying the sound, ideally to be able to detect people sounds, traffic sounds, storms, etc.
+Use TensorFlow Lite and the YAMNet sound model to characterize sounds deteced by  microphones on remote cameras.
+It's not recording to keep anything, just taking 1s samples periodically and classifying the sound, ideally to be able to detect people sounds, traffic sounds, storms, etc.
-I was motivated by an interest in being able to detect that peeople are hanging out even if they are outside of the camera's field of view.
+I was motivated by an interest in being able to detect that people are hanging out, or the lawn was being mowed, even if the action is outside of the camera's field of view.
 Detecting a tornado warning siren migth not be a bad thing either.

-This add-on has only been tested on Amcrest cameras so it's far from proven.
+This add-on has only been tested on Amcrest cameras and moreover on an Intel Celeron (that does not support Advanced Vector Extensions (AVX) instructions), so it's far from proven.

+I'm not yet reporting to HA, just logging and experimenting with things like sample frequency and thresholds.
+But it's a start.
+Right now it just sends a MQTT  message to HA via HA of the form "Class (score), Class (score)..."

 0. This addon assumes you are running a MQTT broker already.
 This code has (only) been tested with the open source